rock-core/tools-pocolog2msgpack/README.md

        - tools/pocolog2msgpack
        ...

+**Important** when installing the library through Autproj, the Python part of this library and the correspondent python dependencies will only get installed if in your Autoproj settings the USE_PYTHON flag is set to true.

 ## Usage

 This repository contains a program that will convert files from the pocolog log format to MessagePack format.
 It is called `pocolog2msgpack`.
 These are its options: